ready/builders-challenge/README.md

 - Your builders challenge invitation email should specify which challenges concern you

 ### 5. Submit your changes
-- Ensure that running `npm run ci` in both the frontend and backend passes
+- Ensure that running `npm run ci` passes in both the frontend and backend directories
 - Complete your selected challenges by zipping up your local repository and replying to builders challenge invitation email with your zipped repository attatched

 ## Challenges